dbaasgit/mongo-sharding/README.md

 mongod_shard2b.service
 mongod_shard2c.service)

- 6th:- now create moongod binary in /usr/bin/  dir [use cp command ex. sudo cp mongod mongod_shard1a. and dont create for mongos or mongod as it already been created by Default when we install mongo]
+ 6th:- now create mongod binary in /usr/bin/  dir [use cp command ex. sudo cp mongod mongod_shard1a. and dont create for mongos or mongod as it already been created by Default when we install mongo]

   ( mongodconf1
  mongod_shard1a
  mongod_shard1b